Black Cohosh: An Ancient Herb with Modern Uses

 Recommended Dose

-The recommended dose of Actaea racemosa varies depending on the supplement form and the condition being treated.
-The USP recommends a daily dose of 20-40 mg of Black Cohosh extract standardized to contain 2.5% triterpene glycosides.
-For the management of menopausal symptoms, a dose of 40-80 mg/day of standardized Actaea racemosa extract is recommended.
-This dose can be taken in divided doses, and treatment should not exceed six months.
+The recommended dose of Actaea racemosa changes with the supplement form and the condition treated.
+The USP advises a daily dose of 20–40 mg of Black Cohosh extract standardized to contain 2.5% triterpene glycosides.
+For managing menopausal symptoms, experts recommend 40–80 mg/day of standardized Actaea racemosa extract.
+Women can take this dose in divided amounts, but treatment should not exceed six months.

-Actaea racemosa is available in various supplement forms, and the recommended dosage varies depending on the supplement form and the condition being treated.
-It is important to follow the dosage instructions provided on the product label or as directed by a healthcare provider.
+Manufacturers offer Actaea racemosa in various supplement forms, and the recommended dosage changes with the form and the condition treated.
+You should follow the instructions on the product label or use them as directed by a healthcare provider.

 Safety and Side Effects